haiquangtran/Exam-Notes/SQL-SERVER-2012-2014.md

     - GROUP BY
     - HAVING
     - ORDER BY
-  - **Conceptual interpretation order is different for the above; it processes it like this:**
+  - **Conceptual interpretation order (Logical query processing) is different for the above; it processes it like this**
     - FROM
     - WHERE (Cannot refer to aliases here because SELECT is after this)
     - GROUP BY